County seat: Alaska

-Alaska is divided into boroughs rather than counties; the county seat in these case is referred to as the "borough seat"; this includes six consolidated city-borough governments (one of which is styled as a "municipality").
+Alaska is divided into boroughs rather than counties; the county seat in these cases is referred to as the "borough seat"; this includes six consolidated city-borough governments (one of which is styled as a "municipality").
 The Unorganized Borough, Alaska, which covers 49% of the state's area, has no borough government or borough seat.
 One borough, the Lake and Peninsula Borough, has its borough seat located in another borough, namely King Salmon in Bristol Bay Borough.

 Louisiana

 In Louisiana, which is divided into parishes rather than counties, county seats are referred to as "parish seats".

 New England

 In New England, counties have served mainly as dividing lines for the states' judicial systems.
 Rhode Island has no county level of government and thus no county seats, and Massachusetts has dissolved many but not all of its county governments.
 In Vermont, Massachusetts, and Maine county government consists only of a Superior Court and Sheriff (as an officer of the court), both located in a designated "shire town".
 Bennington County, Vermont has two shire towns; the court for "North Shire" is in the shire town Manchester, and the Sheriff for the county and court for "South Shire" are in the shire town Bennington.

 In 2024, Connecticut, which had not defined their counties for anything but statistical, historical and weather warning purposes since 1960, along with ending the use of county seats in particular, will fully transition with the permission of the United States Census Bureau to a system of councils of government for the purposes of boundary definition and as county equivalents.